Workers call on Walmart, Amazon and other retailers to bring back hazard pay ahead of holiday rush

 “Nothing is more important than [the] health and well-being of our employees, and we are doing everything we can to keep them as safe as possible,” Amazon spokeswoman Lisa Levandowski said at the time.

 Kroger, which gave employees a $2 hourly “hero bonus” from March to May, has largely funneled windfall profits to shareholders, the Brookings report said.
 The company bought back $211 million in stock during the second quarter and announced an additional $1 billion in buybacks in September.
-While those actions juiced the price of Kroger stock, the company’s cashiers, stockers and other front line workers “have gone 181 days without hazard pay, and will enter this new, deadlier phase of the pandemic earning some of the lowest wages in the industry,” according to the report.
+While those actions juiced the price of Kroger stock, the company’s cashiers, stockers and other front-line workers “have gone 181 days without hazard pay, and will enter this new, deadlier phase of the pandemic earning some of the lowest wages in the industry,” according to the report.

 Kristal Howard, a Kroger spokeswoman, said the company has spent more than $1 billion since March on worker safety and bonuses, including $100 in store credit it issued to each employee last week.
 The company’s average wage, she said, is more than $15 an hour.